ryanhaney97/forge-clj/README.md

 - Version 0.2.0: [forge-clj](http://bit.ly/1FTJ5HO "forge-clj Version 0.2.0") [forge-clj devkit](http://bit.ly/1jOENra "forge-clj devkit Version 0.2.0")

 ##Changelog

+- Version 0.4.1: Made it so that forge-clj works on dedicated servers now.
+Make sure that your client namespace is not required in your core, and you use the full namespace name when specifying it now.
+It'll auto-require the client ns if this is on the integrated client.
+Also did some things to the NBT system, fixing special strings such as "nil", and adding support for maps, vectors, lists, and itemstacks.

 - Version 0.4.0: Added a very large system for rendering models.
 Currently only works for tile entities, and techne isn't supported (yet).
 Also added a few more minor things, such as the ability to create your own creative tab.
 Finally, I entirely revamped the organization of the mod, by splitting it into parts.
 Both forge-clj and test-mod are far easier to read now that everything isn't just in a single file.
 As a sidenote, as of this version I've started to use a custom program to help me auto-distribute each new version.
 Hopefully this means that new versions will be coming out faster than normal, since it won't be as much work for me.